Knowledge

 What It Is

-A dated condition record of a property made up of written observations and cross-referenced photographs at a specific point in time.
+A dated lease-start evidence record made up of written observations and cross-referenced photographs.

 When It Appears

-Before a commercial lease, before nearby works, or before any event where pre-existing condition needs to be evidenced.
+Before a commercial lease, renewal, assignment, break clause agreement, or nearby works where condition needs to be evidenced.

 Why It Matters

 It fixes the baseline.
-Later claims and disputes are measured against the schedule, not against recollection or weaker evidence.
+Later repair and dilapidations allegations can be tested against the schedule rather than recollection or weaker evidence.

 The key point

 A schedule of condition is only fully effective if it is prepared before the event it is meant to evidence — and, in a lease context, if it is properly referenced in the lease.
-An after-the-fact record carries a fraction of the weight of a contemporaneous one.
+An after-the-fact record carries a fraction of the weight of a contemporaneous one, particularly where lease-end exposure could run to tens or hundreds of thousands of pounds.

 Thinking about commissioning a schedule of condition for an upcoming lease or pre-works record?
 Send us the property details and lease draft and we will scope a proportionate instruction.

 The purpose is to create reliable evidence of what was already present before responsibility changes or project risk increases.
-In practice, that usually means reducing uncertainty around pre-existing defects, historical wear, damage, and general condition.
+In practice, that usually means reducing uncertainty around pre-existing defects, historical wear, inherited disrepair, prior alterations, damage, and general condition before those items become part of a later claim.

-- Supporting a commercial tenant at the point a lease commences, so pre-existing defects are evidenced.
+• Supporting a commercial tenant at the point a lease commences, so pre-existing defects and inherited disrepair are evidenced before repair liability is accepted.

-- Helping occupiers understand what they are actually taking on before they commit to a repairing covenant.
+• Helping occupiers understand what they are actually taking on before they commit to a repairing covenant that could later create a substantial claim.

 What a schedule of condition includes